spring-projects-2024/wiki-savvy-rag/README.md

 ## Our results (and how to reproduce them)

 This section outlines the benchmarks we performed and the results we obtained.
-To reproduce our results, ensure to first run the preliminary scripts using our configurations, which are defined in the provided bash scripts in the folder `bash_scripts`.
+To reproduce our results, ensure to first run the preliminary scripts using our configurations, which are defined in the provided bash scripts in the directory `bash_scripts`.

 ### Benchmark on FAISS indices